How the rising cost of better education is falling on college students 1

 The massive photograph

-While there are a few states that have surely reduce their funding for kingdom universities, The Chronicle of Higher Education’s senior reporter Eric Kelderman instructed Axios that enrollment numbers are a big issue within the reducing funding-in keeping with-student information — the extra college students there are, the less investment there is to move around.
+While there are a few states that have surely reduced their funding for kingdom universities, The Chronicle of Higher Education’s senior reporter Eric Kelderman instructed Axios that enrollment numbers are a big issue within the reducing funding-in keeping with-student information — the extra college students there are, the less investment there is to move around.

 The records